nopnop2002/Arduino-STM32-Ethernet-LAN8720/README.md

 But with a little change, You can use LAN8720 PHY with STM32F407.

 __Note__
-STM is currently rebuilding Ethernet support with an external PYH.
+STM is currently rebuilding Ethernet support with an external PHY.
-In the future, Ethernet support using an external PYH will change significantly and may be supported differently.
+In the future, Ethernet support using an external PHY will change significantly and may be supported differently.
 This is an interim action until officially supported.

 # Hardware requirements